How to pass specific variables or data when including a sub-template?

 {% include "partial/card.html" with item=productData only %}

-This is,partial/card.htmlThe child template can only accessitemThis variable, while inaccessibleindex.htmlMay exist in addition to the variables mentioned.
-This helps avoid potential name conflicts and makes it easier for child templates to understand and reuse.
+Thus,partial/card.htmlThe child template can only accessitemThis variable, while inaccessibleindex.htmlMay exist in other variables.
+This helps to avoid potential name conflicts and makes it easier for sub-templates to understand and reuse.

-Let us demonstrate how to pass data between parent and child templates with a more comprehensive example.
-Suppose we have a child template used to display article cardspartial/article_card.htmland a main template containing a list of articleslist.html.
+Let us demonstrate with a more complete example how to pass data between a parent template and a child template.
+Assume we have a child template for displaying article cardspartial/article_card.htmlincluding a master template containing a list of articleslist.html.

 <div class="article-card">